 - Do I worry and feel tense too much of the time?

 - Is it now time to seek psychological counseling?

-Category One (It is important that you consult your doctor to make sure that symptoms in this category are not caused by a physical/medical condition)
+(It is important that you consult your doctor to make sure that symptoms in this category are not caused by a physical/medical condition)